What Is RG58 Coaxial Cable?

 M17/28-RG58 Cable

-This is a military specification version of RG58, built to stringent military standards.
+This is a mil-spec coaxial specification version of RG58, built to stringent military standards.
 M17/28-RG58 is like standard RG58 except that it uses a stranded tinned copper conductor and the outer conductor is a 36 AWG tinned copper braid.
 Military specification coaxial cable must meet rigorous specifications.

 RG8 Coaxial Cable

-RG8 coaxial cable is considerably heavier than RG58.
-The cable has a 21 AWG stranded conductor, a thicker dielectric, and a shield made from soft annealed copper.
+RG8 coaxial cable has a 21 AWG stranded conductor, a thicker dielectric, and a shield made from soft annealed copper.
 The overall diameter of the RG8 cable is 0.285 inches (7.2mm).
 RG8 cable has a rated voltage of 4,000 volts and a lower attenuation characteristic than RG58 cable.
+RG8 coaxial cable is also considerably heavier than RG58 cable.

 RG223 coaxial cable has similar dimensions to RG58 coaxial.
 It uses a solid 20 AWG silver-coated copper conductor and a slightly thicker dielectric layer.
 The main difference is that the RG223 coaxial cable has a dual shield.
 This reduces interference and signal loss but leads to slightly poorer attenuation properties at high frequencies.